Visit Austin, US

 There is plenty to see around town, the most formidable landmark is the Texas State Capitol which, at over 300 feet, is taller than the National Capitol in Washington D.C. and is well worth a visit.
 From here Congress Avenue stretches down to the Colorado River where, at dusk, millions of bats emerge from their colonies under the bridge.

 To the west of the capitol building is the 600-year-old Treaty Oak, the last of the 14 Council Oaks that once served as a meeting point for local Native Americans; it was poisoned in 1989 and now just a third of the tree survives.
-Head north from the capitol and you will arrive at the Bob Bullock Texas State History Museum which contains, amongst other treasures, the diary of Stephen Austin, generally considered the founder of the state, and a bullet-riven bible that saved the life of Sam Houston during the Civil War.
+Head north from the capitol and you will arrive at the Bob Bullock Texas State History Museum which contains, among other treasures, the diary of Stephen Austin, generally considered the founder of the state, and a bullet-riven bible that saved the life of Sam Houston during the Civil War.
 Across the river lies lovely Zilker Park, containing the spring-fed, and deliciously cool, Barton Springs Pool.

 The University of Texas, based in Austin, has its own oil well and is consequently one of the world's richest universities.
 The presence of the university has also assured Austin of a wide variety of vibrant nightlife, with many live music venues, bars and restaurants to choose from.